-We have several openings for experienced ditching Excavator Operators for our Coastal Gas Link pipeline project in Kitimat, BC.
+We have several openings for experienced clean up Excavator Operators for our Coastal Gas Link pipeline project in Kitimat, BC.
 The successful candidates will be responsible for operating in accordance with quality, safety and efficiency standards.

 - Operates in crowded, fast-paced working environments, and exercises extreme caution with awareness of potential situational hazards to ensure site safety.

 - Interprets verbal and non-verbal communication (including hand signals) from operators, ground personnel and swampers, and acts accordingly.

 - Performs mechanical inspections and servicing including controls and operations, completing logbooks, performs maintenance and adjustments, ensures good housekeeping, and performs machine lubrication.

 - Performs effective operation of equipment by recognizing unusual machine movements and sounds.

 - Recognizes existing and potential hazards and knows how to identify these through conducting a field level pre-job hazard analysis, checking the machine for hazards and assessing any tasks before start.

 - Minimum three years of experience operating excavators and other heavy equipment on a mainline pipeline job or similar heavy civil construction experience is required.